top of page

 The next few days were a blur.
 He remembered seeing Elaina and his parents.
 He told dispatch he’d be gone for a while.
 He punched the sofa so many times his fist hurt.
 After a week, he forsook the self-pity.
 After a month, he began spending time with Elaina at his parents’ home.
 After two months, Roberto saw something in Elaina’s eyes he hadn’t noticed before—Sofia.
 Those eyes pleaded for his love, and he needed any love he could find.
 He worked out a plan with his parents to help Elaina make the transition back home.

 One day, years later, Roberto realized he had the answer to his question when Elaina was born.
 She had Sofia’s intelligence and his sense of adventure.
 One short hike on a nature trail led to her begging for more.
 She handled herself well when he had to leave her at the SBS&R base camps.
 They even climbed San Gorgonio Mountain for her fourteenth birthday.
-Right or wrong, she rarely wore the dresses her grandparents bought her.
+She rarely wore the dresses her grandparents bought her.

 Roberto never decommissioned the listening station they’d set up for Sofia.
 It became a serious time consumer for Elaina.
 Her homework suffered, but Roberto wasn’t concerned.
 Elaina had her mom’s smarts and usually aced the tests.
 There was something she did with those smarts and that scanner that annoyed Roberto.
 She’d race to wherever he was in the house and beg to go on a rescue—just before he got the call for it.
 At first, he’d say no, but she’d figured out how to manipulate him with her eyes.

-On a typically quiet Tuesday morning, he got another burst of Elaina energy—but not to go on a rescue.
-Something was wrong with the scanner.
-He listened half-heartedly until he recognized something.
-There was a familiar pattern to what he thought was random static, and it was spelling out SOS.
-He pointed it out to Elaina, her imagination ran wild, then it abruptly stopped.
-He shrugged his shoulders and went back to what he was doing.
-So did she—listening to the scanner.
+On a typically quiet Tuesday morning, he got another burst of Elaina energy—not to go on a rescue but because something was wrong with the scanner.
+He listened half-heartedly until recognizing a familiar pattern to what he'd thought was random static—Morse code spelling out SOS!
+He pointed the pattern out to Elaina and watched her listen intently, imagination running wild.
+When the transmission stopped abruptly Roberto shrugged his shoulders and went back to what he'd been doing.
+So did she—while listening to the scanner.

-One thing led to another, and now here he sits alone in his home office.
-Elaina is out there, somewhere, hiding from the Authorities with someone she hardly knows.
+One thing led to another, and now, here he sits, alone in his home office while Elaina is out there, somewhere, hiding from the Authorities with Arcon, someone she hardly knows.
 This was not how it was supposed to happen.
-Once again, he found himself wondering what she’ll be like when this is all over.
+Once again, Roberto finds himself wondering what she'll be like when this latest adventure is over.